sidjay10/asplos25_cinnamon_artifact/README.md

-# Cinnamon: A Scale-Out Framework for Encrypted Computing
+# Cinnamon: A Scale-Out Framework for Encrypted AI

 ## Step1: Pull the container image
 ```